pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

     /// Renderer for the component.
     fn render(
         &mut self,
-        f: &mut Frame<CrosstermBackend<Stdout>>, // the tui-rs rendering handle
+        f: &mut Frame<CrosstermBackend<Stdout>>, // the tui-rs rendering target handle
         inside: Rect, // where to render exactly
         ctx: &AppContext,
     ) -> Result<()>;
 }
 ```

 In all components, `should_update` is a really critical function since it is the one that will be called very often (once every tick, so every ~100 milliseconds).
-A Component must do its best to do cache invalidation at this step, and allow `update` to be called the least amount of times possible.
+A Component must do its best to perform cache invalidation at this step, and allow `update` to be called the least amount of times possible.

 As for the `render` function, it is called as fast as the main UI thread allows, which is needed to provide enough responsiveness for the end-user.
 Some throttling may be applied in the future.